 It may sound appealing to stay at home in your sweatpants making money on your laptop as a day trader.
 The reality, though, is that the average investor is unlikely to make it rich this way.
 That means day trading may not be the best strategy for growing your nest egg.

-If you’re on track to meet financial goals like saving for retirement, you’re paying all your bills and you have a sufficient emergency fund, you may consider taking the extra money in your budget to see how far you get with day trading – as long as you know your limits and are able to stop before you lose more than you can afford to lose.
+If you’re on track to meet financial goals like planning for retirement, you’re paying all your bills and you have a sufficient emergency fund, you may consider taking the extra money in your budget to see how far you get with day trading – as long as you know your limits and are able to stop before you lose more than you can afford to lose.

 Photo credit: ©iStock.com/GlobalStock